Skip to main content

 CocoaPods

-• If it is the first time to add a CocoaPod to your project, then you should follow this official tutorial to install CocoaPods.
+• If this is your first time adding a CocoaPod to your project, please follow the official CocoaPods installation tutorial.

-• Add this pod to your project’s podfile pod 'UTIQ', or you can specify an explicit version pod 'UTIQ', 'LATEST_VERSION' where 'LATEST_VERSION' should be a number.
+• Add the UTIQ pod to your project’s Podfile: pod 'UTIQ', or specify an explicit version: pod 'UTIQ', 'LATEST_VERSION', Replace LATEST_VERSION with the version number.

 CODE